Memento Photo Album

 The example below shows two pages, one with a small equal-sized margin applied to all four sides of the page, and another with larger edge margins with more padding on the top and bottoms of the page.

-Note that you can custom adjust your margins while editing your individual page by dragging on the margin tabs on the ruler's edge.
-Margins are discretional guidelines that can be changed on a per page basis.
+Note that you may custom adjust your margins while editing your individual page by dragging on the margin tabs on the ruler's edge.
+Margins are discretional guidelines that may be changed on a per page basis.

 Printable Area